rl-tools/documentation/docs/getting_started.rst

    cp -r /rl_tools/static /rl_tools/tools /rl_tools/index.html .
    ./tools/serve.sh

 After copying the UI files we run ``tools/serve.sh`` which periodically builds an index file containing a list of all experiment files such that the web UI can find them.
 It also starts a simple Python-based HTTP server on port ``8000``.
-Now you should be able to navigate to `http://localhost:8000 <http://localhost:8000>`_ and view the visualizations of the training runs (**EX**periment **TRACK**ing UI).
+Now you should be able to navigate to `http://localhost:8000 <http://localhost:8000>`_ and view the visualizations of the training runs (EXperiment TRACKing UI).

 .. _visualize-ubuntu-wsl-macos: